Taro: Distribution and habitat

 Colocasia esculenta is thought to be native to Southern India and Southeast Asia, but is widely naturalised.
 Colocasia is thought to have originated in the Indomalayan realm, perhaps in East India, Nepal, and Bangladesh.
 It spread by cultivation eastward into Southeast Asia, East Asia and the Pacific Islands; westward to Egypt and the eastern Mediterranean Basin; and then southward and westward from there into East Africa and West Africa, where it spread to the Caribbean and Americas.

-Taro was probably first native to the lowland wetlands of Malaysia, where it is called taloes.
+Taro was probably first native to the lowland wetlands of Malaysia, where it is called talas.
+In modern times it is also called keladi Cina (literally Chinese yam).

 In Australia, C. esculenta var. aquatilis is thought to be native to the Kimberley region of Western Australia; the common variety esculenta is now naturalised and considered an invasive weed in Western Australia, the Northern Territory, Queensland and New South Wales.

 In Europe, C. esculenta is cultivated in Cyprus and it's called Colocasi, (Κολοκάσι in Greek) and it is certified as a PDO product.
-It is also found in the Greek island of Ikaria and cited as a vital source of food for the island during WW II.
+It is also found in the Greek island of Ikaria and cited as a vital source of food for the island during World War II.

 In Turkey, C. esculenta is locally known as gölevez and mainly grown on the Mediterranean coast, such as the Alanya district of Antalya Province and the Anamur district of Mersin Province.

-In Macaronesia this plant has become naturalized, probably as a result of the Portuguese discoveries and is frequently used in the macaronesian diet as an important carbohydrate source.
+In Macaronesia this plant has become naturalized, probably as a result of the Portuguese discoveries and is frequently used in the Macaronesian diet as an important carbohydrate source.

 In the southeastern United States, this plant is recognized as an invasive species.
 Many populations can be commonly found growing near drain ditches and bayous in Houston, Texas.